Country dossier

 | ZZD | Disability-discrimination violation (including digital inaccessibility framed as discrimination) | €125 – €1,000 (BGN 250 – 2,000) | €125 – €1,000 (BGN 250 – 2,000) | Doubles on recidivism; civil damages stack on top |

-Bulgaria's "very serious" tier ceiling sits at the lower end of the EU-wide spread.
+Bulgaria's ceiling sits at the bottom of the EU-wide spread.
 By way of comparison: Germany's BFSG §37 caps single-incident fines at €100,000; France's 2023 transposition ordinance allows administrative fines up to €50,000 per non-conforming product, with per-day penalties for ongoing non-compliance; Spain's Ley 11/2023 sets a graduated framework reaching €1,000,000 for "very serious" infringements; Italy's transposition (D.Lgs.
 82/2022) caps at €40,000; and the Netherlands has signalled exposure of up to 5% of annual turnover for systemic violations.
-The Bulgarian figures published so far track the lower end of the EU range — a reflection both of the comparatively lower price level in Bulgaria and of the regulator's stated preference for corrective-action orders over high one-off fines, at least in the first surveillance cycle.
+Bulgaria's BGN 50,000 (≈€25,565) repeated-product ceiling — and the halved fines running to 1 June 2026 — reflect both the comparatively lower price level in Bulgaria and a legislature that reached for corrective-action orders rather than headline deterrence in the first surveillance cycle.

 Layer 2 — civil discrimination damages (uncapped)